dikson-hago/FilesExchanger/README.md

 ## IV.
 Example of exchanging files
 User1 - have to send file<br/>
-User2 - have to receive file
+User2 - have to get file

 ### Step 1 (open the page and generate device name)
 ```
-    User1 should open the page http://localhost:5010/post and press
+    User1 should open the page http://localhost:5010/send and press
 button "GenerateDeviceName", for generation personal "UserDeviceName_1" in local network.
 ```
 ![plot](common/img/send1.png)